 (Yes, that is another tiara around her neck, and yes, that one will get its very own post.)

 The tiara is made of platinum and white gold, and features diamond scroll work with hanging pear-shaped pearl drops, which is why I'm choosing to call it the Cartier Pearl Drop Tiara.

-There are no pictures (well, as far as I know, at least) of Princess Charlotte wearing this piece.
-There are also no pictures of Princess Grace wearing it, so we jump to Caroline.
+Princess Charlotte wore the tiara to an event prior to Grace and Rainier's wedding, but there are scarce images of her wearing it available.
+There are also no pictures of Princess Grace wearing it (apart from a painting which may or may not be it - only if a great deal of artistic license was used), so we jump to Caroline.
 Princess Caroline hasn't even worn it that often, really just in the photoshoots you see here and for King Carl XVI Gustaf's 50th birthday celebrations in Sweden (above).

 There are plenty of hanging pearl tiaras out there - I'm thinking of the Cambridge Lover's Knot Tiara, the Grand Duchess Vladimir Tiara, and Queen Margrethe has one as well - but this is my favorite.
 The proportions and the scroll work are just divine.
 I'm very much hoping, whatever the chain of possession may be, that this will find its way to Charlene's head in the future.